 And that means cutting through the bullsh*t and getting to the facts, the root causes and the indisputable truths.

-But most important of all, you can helps others see their part in the bigger picture, the contribution they are making and the part they need to play.
+But most important of all, you can help others see the contribution they are making and the part they need to play.

 And that’s how you get a team up and running all in the same direction.